 Experiments 1-3 have between-subjects designs comparing a fast-to-slow progress indicator against a control condition of no indicator.

 Experiment 4 also compares a fast-to-slow progress indicator against a control condition, but adds an additional slow-to-fast indicator.
-We can think of this experiment as representing one of the common ways that partial replication happens in the CHI community: through comparison to previous state-of-the-art results.
+We can think of this experiment as representing one of the common ways that partial replication happens in the HCI community: through comparison to previous state-of-the-art results.
 Perhaps some authors, having seen the success of fast-to-slow indicators, wished to know how the opposite type of indicator might perform (or perhaps conducted this experiment as part of work to establish a more complete theory explaining why we see these particular results).